gmhafiz/go8/README.md

      task docker:build

 This task also makes a copy of `.env`.
 Since Docker doesn't copy hidden file, we make a copy of it on our `src` stage before transferring it to our final `scratch` stage.
-It also inserts formats git tag and git hash as the API version which runs at compile time. -[upx](https://upx.github.io/) is used to make the resulting binary smaller.-gg
+It also inserts formats git tag and git hash as the API version which runs at compile time.

 Note that this is a multistage Dockerfile.
-Since we statically compile this API, we can use `scratch` image (it is empty! - no file/folder exists).
+Since we statically compile this API, we can use a minimal images like a `distroless` that includes both timezones and CA certificates.

 Run the following command to build a container from this image. `--net=host` tells the container to use local's network so that it can access host database.